CliMA/Oceananigans.jl/docs/src/model_setup/boundary_conditions.md

 └── boundary conditions: x=(west=Periodic, east=Periodic), y=(south=Periodic, north=Periodic), z=(bottom=Gradient, top=Value)
 ```

-Note the non-default boundary conditions at top and bottom on both `model.velocities.u` and `model.tracers.T`.
+Notice that the specified non-default boundary conditions have been applied at
+top and bottom of both `model.velocities.u` and `model.tracers.T`.